 $ iptables -L INPUT

-You can also show the line numbers for rules using –line-numbers
+You can show the line numbers for rules using –line-numbers:

 $ iptables -L INPUT --line-numbers

-The list shows the services names, you can show port numbers instead using -n option
+The list shows the names of the services.
+You can show port numbers instead using -n option:

 $ iptables -L INPUT -n --line-numbers

-This makes the listing faster as it stops iptables waiting for DNS resolution and service lookups.
+The above rule will make the listing faster because it prevents iptables from DNS resolution and service lookups.

 $ iptables -L -n --line-numbers